GnomeModder/ChefMod/RELEASE/README.md

 ## Changelog

+`2.1.2`

+- Fixed a minor console spam related to using the Knife alt in multiplayer.

+`2.1.1`

+- Added CN translation (Thanks Edge-R!)

 `2.1.0`

 *Trying to bring CHEF more in line with the rest of the cast.
 At the same time, some bugs related to Oil/Sear were fixed, so that'll affect his balance greatly so I'm not sure what to expect.
 Send feedback about how these changes feel, it will really help!*